vespa-engine/documentation/documentation/tutorials/blog-search.md

 Once more a search for the single term "music", but this time with the explicit field `title`.
 This means that we only want to match documents that contain the word "music" in the field `title`.
-If you try this query right now you will see that the number of documents returned will be different from the previous query.
+As expected, you will see fewer hits for this query, than for the previous one.

     yql=select+*+from+sources+*+where+default+contains+%22music%22+AND+default+contains+%22festival%22%3B

-A query for the two terms "music" and "festival", combined with an `AND` operation.
-So it will find documents that match both terms, but not just one of them.
+This is a query for the two terms "music" and "festival", combined with an `AND` operation; it finds documents that match both terms — but not just one of them.

     yql=select+*+from+sources+*+where+sddocname+contains+%22blog_post%22%3B